cristagregg/st558_project2/Report-Sunday.md

 ![](Report-Sunday_files/figure-gfm/holiday-2.png)<!-- -->

-Temperature and Humidity have an affect on the number of users on a given day
+Temperature and humidity have an effect on the number of users on a given day.

 First, normalized temperature data (both actual temperature and perceived):